MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/win32.md

 keywords: IWebView2, IWebView2WebView, webview2, webview, win32 apps, win32, edge, ICoreWebView2, ICoreWebView2Controller, browser control, edge html
 ---

-# Getting started with WebView2 (developer preview)
+# Getting started with WebView2

-The following content walks you through the commonly used functionalities of [WebView2 (developer preview)][Webview2Index] and provides a starting  point for creating your first WebView2 app.
+The following content walks you through the commonly used functionalities of [WebView2][Webview2Index] and provides a starting  point for creating your first WebView2 app.
 For more information about individual WebView2 APIs, see [API reference][Webview2ReferenceWin3209622].

 ## Prerequisites

-*   [Microsoft Edge (Chromium)][MicrosoftedgeinsiderDownload] installed on supported OS \(currently Windows 10, Windows 8.1, and Windows 7\).
+*   [WebView2 Runtime][Webview2Installer] or any [Microsoft Edge (Chromium) non-stable channel][MicrosoftedgeinsiderDownload] installed on supported OS \(currently Windows 10, Windows 8.1, and Windows 7\).

     > [!NOTE]
     > The WebView team recommends using the Canary channel and the minimum required version is 82.0.488.0.